Picture-perfect Los Cabos offers a desert-meets-sea aesthetic, with gorgeous golden rock formations that tumble down to the wide-open Pacific Ocean.

 Visit Los Cabos in high season to catch the annual migration of the gentle giants of the ocean: the whale sharks © Leonardo Gonzalez / Shutterstock

-Late summer into early fall is when you’ll start to see temperatures rise into the 90s (Fahrenheit), bringing a thick blanket of humidity and lots of rain.
-While the rain may make it a little more difficult to catch those southern Baja rays, the rainy weather brings a green, lush carpet to the otherwise rocky desert environment.
-This time of year is incredibly quiet by Los Cabos standards, and visitors may find that restaurants or activities operate on more limited schedules.
-That said, this is the time to find the best deals in Los Cabos, from lower nightly rates to free upgrades.
+Late summer into early fall is when temperatures rise well into the 90s (Fahrenheit) during the day, bringing a thick blanket of humidity and plenty of rain.
+While the rain makes it a bit more difficult to catch those southern Baja rays, the weather brings with it a green, lush landscape that contrasts beautifully against the otherwise rocky desert environment.

 January

-January is the coolest month in Los Cabos.
-But even the coldest day here is still pretty warm.
-Expect a large number of crowds and high hotel prices first week of the month, as New Year’s celebrations wind down.
+January is the coolest month in Los Cabos, but even the coldest day here is still pretty warm.
+Daytime highs almost always surpass 70 degrees Fahrenheit, and nighttime lows rarely fall below 50.
+Expect large crowds and high hotel prices through the first week of the month, due to New Year’s celebrations.

-Key events: El Día de los Reyes Magos, Todos Santos Music Festival
+Key events: El Día de los Reyes Magos, Todos Santos Tropic of Cancer Music & Arts Festival

 February

-Key events: Todos Santos Art Festival, Los Cabos Half Marathon, Jazz Festival
+Key events: Todos Santos Art Festival, Los Cabos Half Marathon

 March

-Daytime temperatures begin to inch their way into the 80s during the month of March, and with the start of spring break in schools, you’ll start to notice an uptick in both families as well as younger travelers looking to party by the pool by day and bar-hop by night.
+Daytime temperatures begin to inch their way into the 80s during the month of March, and with the start of spring break in schools, you’ll notice an uptick in both families and younger travelers looking to party poolside by day and bar-hop by night.

 April

-By April, spring break and Semana Santa (Holy Week) are in full spring all across Mexico’s resort destinations, including Los Cabos.
-Expect high room rates and lots of people out on the beaches, in the streets, and at the bars, especially in Cabo San Lucas.
-San José del Cabo tends to be much more quiet.
-By the end of the month, though, the frenzy begins to cool off, while the temperatures begin to climb.
+By April, US colleges’ spring break season is winding down, and Semana Santa (Holy Week) celebrations are kicking up in Los Cabos.
+Expect high room rates and lots of people out on the beaches, in the streets, and at the bars.
+Since Cabo San Lucas (at the southwestern tip of Los Cabos) has more of the luxury hotels and all-inclusive resorts catering to U.S. and Canadian travelers, expect a more exciting environment here.
+Meanwhile to the east of Cabo San Lucas and the Tourist Corridor of major name-brand resorts, San José del Cabo tends to be much more laid back.
+By the end of the month, the entire region begins to calm down as temperatures rise.

 Key events: Spring Break, Semana Santa